-Structure - That which is built or constructed, an edifice or building of any kind or any piece of work artificially built up or composed of parts joined together in some definite manner and which requires location on the ground, or which is attached to something having a location on the ground.
+Structure - A building or any piece of work joined together in some definite manner, which requires location on the ground or is attached to something located on the ground.
+Under the National Flood Insurance Program, "structure" means a walled and roofed building including a gas or liquid storage tank that is principally above ground.